-Built by Israel along the West Bank, the Israeli Separation Wall is a sign of the divisions that afflict the region.
-As it turns out, one of the many forms of nonviolent protest in the West Bank includes the many types of graffiti on the Palestinian side of the wall.
+Built by Israel along the West Bank, the security wall is seen as apartheid by Palestinians.
+As it turns out, one of the many forms of nonviolent protest includes the many types of graffiti on the Palestinian side of the wall.
 In Bethlehem, the wall runs within walking distance to the city’s many historical sites so it’s quite easy to stroll along and see what Palestinians and their supporters are creating.

 Below one can find the alternative travel guide to Bethlehem.

 A historic spot

 Apart from the Church of Nativity, there are several historic spots in and around Bethlehem.
 A must-see is Mar Saba, a bleak and beautiful monastery located 15km east of Bethlehem.
 Women must view the phenomenal cliff-clinging copper-domed hermitage, founded in the 5th century, from the opposite slope, but men are permitted inside.
 Also residing here are the remains of the ascetic Saint Sabas

 , whose body lies in the church’s second chapel, and the skulls of some 120 monks massacred here in 614 CE.